primozflander/sensogrip_pio/README.md

 # SensoGrip

-Repository consists of software and brief descpription of each individual step to successfuly set up Sensogrip pencil.
+Repository consists of software and brief description of each individual step to successfuly set up Sensogrip pencil.

 **Table of Contents**